roberttkahelin8/thingmajigs/.github/ISSUE_TEMPLATE/crash.md

 ---
 name: Crash
-about: Something in the mod broke.
+about: Something in the mod broke the whole game.
 Help by telling us the issue!
 title: ''
 labels: crash
 assignees: ''